jdrosen/spin/draft-rosenberg-dispatch-spin.md

 The goal of the SPIN protocol is to allow a user of the originating app to select a service (voice, video or messaging), and select a phone number to which they communicate, and then receive a URI which corresponds to the terminating service which can be used to perform that communication.
 The URIs of course correspond to protocols for that form of communication.

+Once the SPIN Protocol has run, the originating service now has a protocol URI for the particular media type - voice, video or chat, and can initiate it towards the terminating service.
+The SPIN Framework recommends specific protocols for voice, video and chat.
+For voice and video, the SPIN Framework suggests SIP {{RFC3261}}, with {{I-D.rosenberg-dispatch-cloudsip}}, {{RFC8224}} and the webRTC media stack.
+For messaging, it suggests creation of a new REST-based protocol for 1-1 messaging, including e2e encryption using STIR-based certificates, and features such as delivery and read receipts, emojis, stickers, reactions, threads, images, URLs, contacts, and so on, forming a baseline set of minimum viable 1-1 messaging.
+For the initial phase of SPIN, group communications would be out of scope.

 Though the framework is expressed in terms that align with mobile operating systems, the same framework can apply in other cases.
 For example, the terminating service, app and OS can logically be a single entity.
 As an example, the terminating service, app and OS could be associated with a Contact Center as a Service (CCaaS) provider.
 In that setup, the SMS messages are delivered directly to the CCaaS provider, and there is not a mobile operating system involved to receive them.

-# Overview of Operations
+# SPIN Protocol Overview

-The behavior of the system is best understood through a high level sequence diagram:
+The behavior of the SPIN Protocol is best understood through a high level sequence diagram:

 ~~~~~~~~~~~